isomerpages/csc-corp/pages/faq.md

 <p class="mini-header">Where to get assistance</p>

-<p>Officers can email us at <a href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg</a> if they require assistance before their programme.
-If they require assistance on the day of their programme, they can approach the Trainers or Programme Administrators.</p>
+<p>For assistance before the programme, officers may submit their enquiries through our&nbsp;<a href="https://go.gov.sg/csc-feedback">Online Form</a>.
+During the programme, they can seek help directly from our Trainers or Programme Experience Partners.</p>

 <p class="mini-header">More questions?</p>